Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### You: Oh no, baking bread alone can't solve my problems.
+#### 💬You: Oh no, baking bread alone can't solve my problems.
 If I continue working and selling items though, I could earn more gold than the worth of gold inventories of all bakers, dealers and merchants together.
 How much gold is that?
 ```sql
 SELECT SUM(gold) FROM INHABITANT WHERE job IN ('baker', 'dealer' ,'merchant');
 ```